Gerry Campbell (1913-1939)

 Leading Bowler

 Success on the field was due in no small measure to Gerry Campbell himself.
 During eight seasons alone between 1924 and 1931 he took no fewer than 608 wickets, passing the hundred mark twice.
 This was all after his fortieth birthday.
 He got through a lot of overs, once delivering 40.5 in an innings against Hampstead at Hove to claim 4 for 145.
 But he also ran through a lot of good teams.
-TG (Tray) Grinter, of Stoics and Wanstead, was perhaps the greatest of all club batsmen, with more than 200 centuries to his name.
+TG (Tray) Grinter, of Stoics and Wanstead, was one of the greatest of all club batsmen, with more than 200 centuries to his name.
 Only once was he ever clean bowled first ball, and that was by Campbell at Hove on 18 June 1924.
 By the end of that month the Martlets had won every game except for one draw, and were described by The Cricketer as “one of the strongest clubs on the South coast.”
 Several pre-war luminaries had now returned to the committee.

 A big man, Gerry Campbell was not a very good fielder.
 He often batted in the lower order, sometimes at number eleven.
 Looking back through those old records, his batting seems to have been seriously underrated.
 He hit 103 against Cuckfield in 1924, was leading runscorer in 1913, 1927 and 1928, and on retirement in 1939 aged 55 had actually scored more runs for the Club than anyone else to date.